icopy-site/awesome/docs/awesome/awesome-computational-biology.md

   - [SNAP](https://snap.stanford.edu/biodata/datasets/10002/10002-ChG-Miner.html#:~:text=Dataset%20information,or%20activation%20of%20the%20drug.) - A dataset which contains Drug-gene interactions.
   - [Comparative Toxicogenomics Database](https://ctdbase.org/) - A database for drug-target interactions.
   - [Therapeutics Data Commons](https://tdcommons.ai/) - A database for a lot of tasks such as drug-target, drug-response, drug-drug interaction.
+- Drug (-Cell line) Response
+  - [NCI60](https://dtp.cancer.gov/discovery_development/nci-60/) A database which focus on 60 cancer cell lines with many drugs.
+  - [Genomics of Drug Sensitivity in Cancer (GDSC)](https://www.cancerrxgene.org/) - A database of drug sensitibity which has 1000 human cancer cell lines and 100s compounds.
+  - [Cancer Cell Line Encyclopedia](https://sites.broadinstitute.org/ccle/) - A database of cancer cell lines.
+This has 1000 cell lines.
 - Chemical Protein Interaction
   - [STITCH](http://stitch.embl.de/) - A database of Chemical Protein Interaction.
+  - [BindingDB](https://www.bindingdb.org/rwd/bind/index.jsp) - A database of compounds and targes.

 ## Preprocess